st-tech/gatling-operator/docs/quickstart-guide.md

 deployment.apps/gatling-operator-controller-manager created
 ```

-The CRD, Manager, and other resources are deployed and ready to run Gatling CR.
+All resources required for the Gatling operator, such as CRD and controller manager, are deployed using the command above.
+Now you're ready to deploy Gatling CR to run Gatling load testing.

 The example uses a manifest of v0.5.0.
 Please change the version if necessary.
 You can check the version from the [Release page](https://github.com/st-tech/gatling-operator/releases).